frankhereford/airflow/README.md

 ## Building multi-architecture docker images

 * Images created locally by default are ARM64 on a modern mac.
-The need to also support the server's architecture, which is AMD64.
+They need to also support the server's architecture, which is AMD64.

 ```
 docker buildx build \